Rudby Hall: History

 Lucius Cary, Viscount Falkland inherited the Rudby estate from his aunt, Elizabeth Cary, Lady Amherst in 1830.
 At that time, the house was called Leven Grove.
 In the same year, Falkland married Lady Amelia FitzClarence, an illegitimate daughter of William IV and his long-time mistress Dorothea Jordan.
 On the King's death in 1837, Amelia, with her brothers and sisters, was among the main beneficiaries of her father's will.
 The Falklands had already commissioned Anthony Salvin to build a new house on the site of the older mansion.
 The total cost was £16,000.
 The Falkland family retained ownership of the estate until the end of the 19th century.
 By this time the house had been renamed Skutterskelfe Hall.
 It was used subsequently as a family home, a billet during World War II, and the headquarters of a chemicals company.
 Since the early 21st century it has reverted to use as a home and an events venue, and has seen a further change of name to Rudby Hall.
 Its first guest was reputedly the singer Liam Gallagher, who described it as a "top gaff [with] nice people".
-As of 2020, the hall is for sale.
+The Hall and its ancillary cottages were sold in 2020.